 Conventional wisdom often speaks of not leaping into any financial decision after the passing of a loved one.

 Some tax laws, however, may run counter to this usually sage advice.

-For example, surviving spouses may exclude $500,000 of home-sale profits from taxes if they sell the house within two years of their spouse’s death, as long as they owned and lived in the house two of the five years before the spouse died.
+For example, surviving spouses may exclude $500,000 of home-sale profits from taxes if they sell the house within two years of their spouse’s death, as long as other ownership and use requirements have been met.